ka-raph/auto-routes-js/README.md

 ## Configuration
+**NOTE: you can both read and write the configuration properties of the Autoroute object, but it it recommended to avoid changing them after starting Autoroute.**

 Some settings can be used to override the router's defaults.
 You can do so by passing them in an object as second parameter of the `start(routes, settings)` function of the Router, eg. in your `/src/index.js`:
 ```javascript
 import routes from './routes';